Hosting A Trial

 More helpful hints

 - Make sure you have more than enough of everything from pens to containers to vehicles.
-Stuff breaks, gets lost or can get contaminated so be prepared to replace anything at an instant’s notice.
+Supplies can break, get lost or can get contaminated so be prepared to replace anything at an instant’s notice.

-- Scent containers (including lids) should either be new (never used) or have only ever had one single odour in them.
-They should have never had food, cocktail odour or pine if it is a wintergreen container.
+- Scent containers (including lids) should either be new (never used) or have only ever had official odour in them.

 - Have de-odourizing spray on hand for bodily function accidents or areas contaminated by a competitor with food or by an exposed swab.